duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 After running the build task it will continue watching for changes to any of the source files.
 After saving any changes to these files it will automatically rebuild the `dev` directory for you.

+Note: If you wish to *not* monitor for changes please add watch=0 to your command such as `npm run dev-chrome -- watch=0`.
+This will require you to build other module changes yourself listed below.

 ### Locally testing changes to modules

 The extension imports several DDG-owned modules (see [package.json](https://github.com/duckduckgo/duckduckgo-privacy-extension/blob/7a5616b5c54155a99f79c672e007785f76a8d3ee/package.json#L75-L78)).
 If you need to locally test changes to these modules follow these steps.